-The requirement to complete the assignment was removed for session 2021-22.
+The requirement to complete the assignment was removed for session 2022-23.

 Most candidates were well prepared for the performance components and, as in previous years, most candidates demonstrated a good level of skills in this area.
+Many visiting assessors commented on candidate confidence and the high level of performance.
+The willingness of centres to release visiting assessors for face-to-face visits to conduct assessments was greatly appreciated.

 Candidates composed in a wide variety of styles and genres.
 Personalisation and choice continue to be very evident in this component.
-Candidates performed slightly less well this year than in previous years.
+Candidates performed well this year.